RosettaCommons/documentation/application_documentation/utilities/constel.md

 ### Filtering options:
 The application accepts one or more of the following 10 filtering option combinations (FIL#1 through FIL#10).
 Every filter is inactive by dafault.

-**FIL#1** deprives constellations of the atoms that are closest to the mutated residues after the mutation.
-This avoids clash between those residues and the rescuing compound:
+**FIL#1** deprives constellations of the atoms that are closest to what remains of their residue after the mutation.
+This avoids clash between the mutated residues and the rescuing compound:
 ````
 -constel:cnl_stripped
 ````